summermengarelli/gathering-data-web/sections/curl.md

 > [!CAUTION]
 > Windows contains another command line called Powershell, which shares some syntax with Command Prompt **but not all**.
 Notable `curl` works differently!
 If you use Powershell, you will need to enter `curl.exe` instead of just `curl` to avoid an error.

 Your computer's command line usually opens to your user folder.
 You can see all the files and folders in your current location with a simple command.
 On Mac and Linux, the `ls` command will show you everything in this current folder, and on Windows, `dir` will do the same.
-You simply enter `'ls` or `dir` and press enter.
+You simply enter `ls` or `dir` and press enter.

 It is a good idea to "move" into folder where you can experiment, such as `Downloads` or  `Desktop`.In order to move locations, type `cd folder-name` where `folder-name` is the folder you want to be in.
 For example, we might enter `cd Downloads` then press enter to move into Downloads.